stopcontrol/p300Net/README.md

 # p300Net
-Implementation of a stateful Long Short-Term Memory (LSTM) Network for modeling individual event-related P300 EEG data with R (keras) and google's tensorflow Backend.
+Implementation of a stateful Long Short-Term Memory (LSTM) Network for modeling individual event-related P300 EEG data with R (keras) and google's tensorflow backend.

 Training took about 129 seconds on a high performace GPU.
 Consider seriously extented training periods using average CPUs and serial computing.
 You can try the ParallelR package if you want to use parallel computing on your CPU.